atisharma/bellini/README.md

 Since the aims are somewhat different, and achieving those aims involved changing a substantial amount of the core code, I forked the project.
 My hope is that some of the ideas developed here will make their way back upstream over time.

-Champagne inherits CAVA's input support, so might work with Pulseaudio, fifo (mpd), sndio, squeezelite and portaudio.
-It's only tested on squeezelite.
+Champagne inherits CAVA's input support, so might work with Pulseaudio, fifo (mpd), sndio, alsa, squeezelite and portaudio.
+It's been successfully tested on squeezelite and ASLA loopback.

-It comes with some nice fresh bugs.

 I use it on a Raspberry Pi 4B with the semi-official Buster 64-bit image and a Pimoroni Hyperpixel 4.0 LCD screen in landscape orientation, and get a smooth 60fps for the FFT vis, using about 50% on one thread, and about 10-15% on the other.
 CPU usage could be improved by further optimisation or sacrificing visual effects.